 PowerOptions membership is open to all nonprofit and public entities in Massachusetts, Connecticut and Rhode Island.
 Members pay an annual fee based on the size of the institution’s annual electric and gas bills and sign a release enabling PowerOptions to obtain usage information directly from the utility companies.
 Participation in energy supply programs is voluntary and non-obligatory.
 Click here to find out how to become a member.

 Is the PowerOptions price the lowest available?

 The PowerOptions contracts offer some of the most competitive prices in the industry, coupled with strong financial guarantees.
 When comparing bids, potential customers should carefully review the contract terms and conditions being offered by various suppliers.
-The PowerOptions contract provides full, firm supply, the proven financial performance of Direct Energy and Hess and beneficial terms surrounding permissible changes due to regulatory change or certain unavoidable circumstances interfering with delivery.
+The PowerOptions contract provides full, firm supply, the proven financial performance of Direct Energy and Constellation and beneficial terms surrounding permissible changes due to regulatory change or certain unavoidable circumstances interfering with delivery.
 Many contracts are not as favorably negotiated and may significantly shift certain volume and price risks to their customers.

 What is a Local Distribution Company?